KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/ste-browser/README.md

-# Strongly Typed Events - Browser
+# Strongly Typed Events for your browser
 Why not use Strongly Typed Events in your browser?
 We got a special package for you that already contains all the files you need.
 You can even serve them from a CDN for extra speed (or easy prototyping).